Ryuk17/AudioProcessing-toolbox/README.md

 ## getLocalMaximum
-get few local maximun in a matrix
+This function is to get few maximuns in local matrix in a given matrix